What is a smart meter?

 I have a smart meter, so why am I still seeing meter readers?

 Although the smart meter has been installed, the functionality of the meter will be implemented over time – meaning, the company is gathering your usage information but must also then evaluate and verify the accuracy for some time before we start using that information for billing.
+In addition, even with a smart meter, there may still be situations where the company needs to access the meter for maintenance or to read the meter.

 If the power goes out, do I still have to call the utility company?